edly-io/edly-selfhosted/README.md

 ## Development

-To work on the "survey_api" application locally, bind-mount it with:
+To work on the "edly_selfhosted" application locally, bind-mount it with:

-    tutor mounts add ./survey_api
+    tutor mounts add ./edly_selfhosted

 And run the platform in development mode, as usual: